gasevi/pyreclab/README.md

 | usercol   | optional  | 0             | User column position in dataset file                        |
 | itemcol   | optional  | 1             | Item column position in dataset file                        |
 | ratingcol | optional  | 2             | Rating column position in dataset file                      |

-   Due to the different nature of each algorithm, their train methods can have different parameters.
-For this reason, they have been described for each class as shown below.

-### <a name="useravg"> pyreclab.UserAvg </a>

  * Training